What is an Audit Reconsideration?

 Contact Us for a Free Consultation

-From offices in Seattle, Burien, Everett and Bellevue, our Tax Lawyers advise and represent clients in communities throughout King County, Pierce County and Snohomish County, Washington.
-Call us toll free at 877-343-4358 or contact our office by e-mail to arrange an initial consultation with an experienced Seattle IRS audit reconsideration attorney at our firm today.
+From offices in Seattle, Bellevue and Burien, our tax lawyers advise and represent clients in communities throughout King County, Pierce County and Snohomish County, Washington.
+Call us at 206-922-8078 or contact our office by e-mail to arrange an initial consultation with an experienced Seattle IRS audit reconsideration lawyer at our firm today.